Laptop with ransomware

 The year started in possibly the worst possible way for Travelex.
 As bells rang out to welcome in 2020, the currency exchange’s operational and reputational nightmare was just beginning.

-Hackers had launched a major cyber attack which caused the firm’s website to be taken down and its offices in multiple countries to resort to pen and paper, according to reports.
+Hackers had launched a major cyber attack which caused the firm’s website to be taken down and its offices in multiple countries to resort to pen and paper, according to this BBC report.
 A ransomware gang claimed to be behind the attack and demanded Travelex pay £4.6m.

 It wasn’t until almost a fortnight later, on January 13, when the business started to switch in-store systems back on again.
 But by then it was too late to save the company’s reputation - the damage had already been done.